 And then, Eldritch became a King of Kindling.
 Simply for his power, his character irrelevant.

 When the audio is reversed, the bishops’ unintelligible noises sound like cries for “help” because “he’s going to kill” them.
-They are afraid, hence why they received rings for better memorization when taking on their duties there.
-In order to not simply go insane from the repulsiveness, they needed a large and profound story to recall from scripture, for the holy man they appeased is an abomination worthy of his name.
+They are afraid, hence why they received rings for better spell memorization when taking on their duties there.
+In order to not simply go insane from the repulsiveness, they needed a long and profound story to recall from scripture, for the holy man they appeased is an abomination worthy of his name.
 “Eldritch” (エルドリッチ) is a word commonly used for the unspeakable evil featured in Lovecraftian horror, and the cleric’s undefined yet bone-chilling form draws obvious parallels to the genre’s maddening outer gods.
 And just like them, the insanity which Aldrich inspires leaves no escape.
 Once you have fallen into his abyss, you can only go deeper.

 Ring given to bishops of the Church of the Deep.
 Increases memory slots.